datamade/parserator/README.md

 Want a domain-specific parser that learns to parse strings probabilistically?
 Here's a tool that will help you make one!
 All you need is some training data to teach the parser about its domain.

 ## What a probabilistic parser does
-Given a string, a parser will break it out into labeled components.
+Given a string, a probabilistic parser will break it out into labeled components.
 The parser uses [conditional random fields](http://en.wikipedia.org/wiki/Conditional_random_field) to label components based on (1) features of the component string and (2) the order of labels.

 ## parserator examples